Skip to content

 The Environmental Humanities Graduate Program (EH) provides full funding via tuition waivers and graduate assistantships to admitted students - domestic and international - for four semesters.
 Stipend amounts depend on each year's budget; $20,000 is the 23/24 academic year stipend amount, and anticipated 24/25 amount.
 In addition to tuition waivers, students have access to medical, dental and vision insurance.

 Our students' assistantships develop skills for work after graduation while introducing them to a network of environmental thinkers.
 Applicants do not need to appeal directly to faculty or campus partners for funding but may express their interest in their application and to the director of the program.
-The director of the program assigns assistantships after considering students' interests and program needs.
+The director of the program assigns assistantships after considering students' interests and Program needs.

 Mellon Fellowships